4sh/datamaintain/README.md

 - Mark script as executed
 - Override an executed script
 - Dry run : allow to run datamaintain without performing action on db.
 It a way to ensure what datamaintain will do if you have doubts
-- Possibility to activate some check rules (work in progress) : the only one now is the one that detect that some executed scripts was removed.
+- Possibility to activate some check rules (work in progress): the only one now is the one that detect that some executed scripts was removed.

 ## Db drivers

 For the moment Datamaintain supports only the DBMS MongoDB, but other configurations will soon be added (JDBC very soon)!

-You want to help us ?
+You want to help us?
 Go [here](./README.md#contribute)

-## How to ?
+## How to use Datamaintain?

 Datamaintain can be used in 2 ways.
 Both are compatible and often used together.